jeremy-rifkin/libassert/README.md

 - `libassert/assert-gtest.hpp`: Libassert macros for gtest
 - `libassert/assert-catch2.hpp`: Libassert macros for catch2

+Additionally, the `libassert/` include folder contains `expression-decomposition.hpp`, `platform.hpp`, `stringification.hpp`, and `utilities.hpp`.
+These are mostly library details.

 ## Assertion Macros

 All assertion functions are macros.
 Here are some pseudo-declarations for interfacing with them: